Jewish Burial in SMA

-In every corner of the globe, one of the main responsibilities of any Jewish community is to establish and maintain a Jewish cemetery for its members.
-Often called a Beit Chayyim (a somewhat ironic euphemistic oxymoron meaning "House of Life"), a final resting place in consecrated soil has been a cornerstone of Jewish tradition since biblical times.
+In every corner of the globe, one of the main responsibilities of any Jewish community is to establish and maintain a Jewish cemetery.
+Often called a Beit Chayyim (a somewhat ironic euphemistic meaning "House of Life"), a final resting place in consecrated soil that has been a cornerstone of Jewish tradition.

 Our Jewish cemetery is available to members.
 The prices are quite reasonable, and the Jardines Nueva Vida offers several payment plans.
 We offer cemetery plots for one or two, and niches for cremains.
 Yes, we accommodate non-Jewish spouses.

 If you're interested in making end-of-life arrangements, contact the JC3/CHESMA office between 11am and 5pm, or go directly to the Jardines Nueva Vida office on the Libramiento, across from the Cruz Roja (Red Cross).
 English speakers may request to speak with Oliverio Fernández at (415) 152-6648.